+Key Principles:

-Key Principles: Parents need to adjust their expectations and rules to fit children's skills and abilities.
-Learn children's strengths and build on those.
-Effective discipline depends on the quality of parents' teaching; the quality of their teaching depends on the parent-child relationship.
-Make time for 9!
-Knowledge of Parenting and Connections Social and Emotional Connections Forwiedge of Parenting and Connections Social and Emotional Connections Parent Resilience Concrete Support in Times of Need
+- □ Parents can adjust their expectations and rules to fit children's skills and abilities. - Learn children's strengths and build on those. - Effective discipline depends on the quality of parents' teaching, which depends on the parent-child relationship. - Make time for 9! - □ Stop, Slow, Go Let Them Know

+Social Conn nections

+Knowledge of Parenting and Child Development Social and Emotional Competence of Children

+Parent Re silience

+Concrete Support is Times of Need